Skip Navigation

 Dump the Database to a Local File

-Using pg_dump, dump your Aiven database to a local file:
+Using pg_dump, create a logical backup of your Aiven database to a local file:

 $ pg_dump postgres://DB_USERNAME:DB_PASSWORD@DB_HOST:DB_PORT/DB_NAME \